 - h.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact its financial position. - ii) As informed to us, the company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii) As informed to us, the company has no amount for transferring to the Investor Education and Protection Fund by the Company. - 2.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its financial statements, if any - Refer Note 35 to the financial statements. - As informed to us, the company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii) As informed to us, the company has no amount for transferring to the Investor Education and Protection Fund by the Company. - 2.
 As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the Annexure-B a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.